John Brown's raid on Harpers Ferry: Brown's preparation

 John Brown rented the Kennedy Farmhouse, with a small cabin nearby, 4 mi north of Harpers Ferry, in Washington County, Maryland, and took up residence under the name Isaac Smith.
 Brown came with a small group of men minimally trained for military action.
-His group eventually included 21 men besides himself (16 white men, five Black men).
+His group eventually included 21 men besides himself (16 white men, five black men).
 Northern abolitionist groups sent 198 breech-loading .52-caliber Sharps carbines ("Beecher's Bibles").
-He ordered from a blacksmith in Connecticut 950 pikes, for use by Blacks untrained in the use of firearms, as few were.
+He ordered from a blacksmith in Connecticut 950 pikes, for use by blacks untrained in the use of firearms, as few were.
 He told curious neighbors that they were tools for mining, which aroused no suspicion as for years the possibility of local mining for metals had been explored.
 Brown "frequently took home with him parcels of earth, which he pretended to analyse in search of minerals.
 Often his neighbors would visit him when he was making his chemical experiments and so well did he act his part that he was looked upon as one of profound learning and calculated to be a most useful man to the neighborhood."

-The pikes were never used; a few Blacks in the engine house carried one, but none used it.
+The pikes were never used; a few blacks in the engine house carried one, but none used it.
 After the action was over and most of the principals dead or imprisoned, they were sold at high prices as souvenirs.
 Harriet Tubman had one, and Abby Hopper Gibbons another; the Marines returning to base each had one.
 When all had been taken or sold, an enterprising mechanic started making and selling new ones.
 "It is estimated that enough of these have been sold as genuine to supply a large army."
 Virginian Fire-Eater Edmund Ruffin had them sent to the governors of every slave state, with a label that said "Sample of the favors designed for us by our Northern Brethren".
-He also carried one around in Washington D.C., showing it to every one he could, "so as to create fear and terror of slave insurrection".
+He also carried one around in Washington D.C., showing it to everyone he could, "so as to create fear and terror of slave insurrection".

 The United States Armory was a large complex of buildings that manufactured small arms for the U.S. Army (1801–1861), with an Arsenal (weapons storehouse) that was thought to contain at the time 100,000 muskets and rifles.
 However Brown, who had his own stock of weapons, did not seek to capture those of the Arsenal.